Zaid-Ajaj/tabula-rasa/README.md

 Fact: Components of `Backoffice` need to make secure requests, hence they need a security token available whenever a request is to be made.

 Requirement: Once the user is inside a component of `Backoffice`, there will always be a `SecurityToken` available to that component.
-This means I don't want to check whether there is a security token or not everytime I want to make a web request, because if there isn't one, there is an internal inconsistency: the user shouldn't have been able to reach the `Backoffice` component in the first place.
+This is because I don't want to check whether there is a security token or not everytime I want to make a web request, because if there isn't one, there is an internal inconsistency: the user shouldn't have been able to reach the `Backoffice` component in the first place.

 Problem: The security token is only acquired *after* the user logs in from `Login`, but before that there isn't a security token, hence the type of the token will be `SecurityToken: string option` but we don't want an optional token, we want an actual token once we are logged in.